brunoferreiras/envisia-test/README.md

 // Generate the key
 php artisan key:generate
 // Build front
-npm install && npm run build
+npm install && npm run prod
 // It's everything!
 // You can access the api in: http://localhost:8040/